fastText

 >>> model = fasttext.train_supervised(input='cooking.train', autotuneValidationFile='cooking.valid', autotuneMetric="f1:__label__baking")

-This is equivalent to manually optimize the f1-score we get when we test with model.test_label('cooking.valid')['__label__baking']
+This is equivalent to manually optimize the f1-score we get when we test with model.test_label('cooking.valid')['__label__baking'].

 You can also force autotune to optimize for the best precision for a given recall, or the best recall for a given precision, for all labels, or for a specific label:

-For example, in order to get the best precision at recall = 30%
+For example, in order to get the best precision at recall = 30%:

 >> ./fasttext supervised [...] -autotune-metric precisionAtRecall:30

-And to get the best precision at recall = 30%
+And to get the best precision at recall = 30% for the label __label__baking:

 >> ./fasttext supervised [...] -autotune-metric precisionAtRecall:30:__label__baking

-Similarly, you can use recallAtPrecision
+Similarly, you can use recallAtPrecision:

 >> ./fasttext supervised [...] -autotune-metric recallAtPrecision:30